sigdba/sig-shared-sceptre/templates/EcsWebService/readme.md

 - `network_mode` (string) - The Docker networking mode to use for the containers in the task.
   - See [AWS::ECS::TaskDefinition](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-taskdefinition.html#cfn-ecs-taskdefinition-networkmode) for details.

+- `placement_constraints` (List of [PlacementConstraintModel](#PlacementConstraintModel)) - Specifies an object representing a constraint on task placement in the task definition.
+  - If you are using the Fargate launch type, task placement constraints are not supported.

 - `placement_strategies` (List of [PlacementStrategyModel](#PlacementStrategyModel)) - Defines the set of placement strategies for service tasks.

 - `requires_compatibilities` (List of string) - The task launch types the task definition was validated against.